Michael Simons

-Michael Simons (born September 8, 1989) is a former American football offensive lineman.
-He played college football at Central Connecticut State University and attended South Broward High School in Hollywood, Florida and Wilbraham & Monson Academy in Wilbraham, Massachusetts.
-He was a member of the Orlando Predators, Arizona Rattlers, and Philadelphia Soul.
+Michael Simons (born September 8, 1989) is an American former professional football offensive lineman.
+He played college football at Central Connecticut State University.
+He was a member of the Lehigh Valley Steelhawks, Orlando Predators, Arizona Rattlers, and Philadelphia Soul.

+Early life

+Simons attended South Broward High School in Hollywood, Florida and Wilbraham & Monson Academy in Wilbraham, Massachusetts.

 College career

 Simon played for the Central Connecticut from 2008 to 2009.
 He played in 3 games during his career, including 1 start at guard.
 Following his sophomore year, Simons quit football.

 Professional career

 Lehigh Valley Steelhawks

 After a four-year break from football, Simons played for the Lehigh Valley Steelhawks of the Professional Indoor Football League in 2013.

 Orlando Predators

 On August 1, 2013, Simons was assigned to the Orlando Predators of the Arena Football League He was assigned as an offensive lineman for the Predators, but his 4.9 second 40-yard dash time at the Predators tryout made him an option for use at fullback.
 Simons ran for 64 yards on 25 carries for 6 touchdowns as a rookie.
 On September 24, 2014, Simons had his rookie option exercised by the Predators.
 In his second season with the Predators, Simons ran for 165 yards and scored 13 touchdowns.